Render HTML file in NodeJS/ExpressJS

 Step 4: Render Dynamic HTML using templating engine

 In the code shown above, we render static HTML files.
 However, there are scenarios where we need to render dynamic HTML templates.
-Before you get confused between static and dynamic templates, let me explain a difference quickly.
+Before you get confused between static and dynamic templates, let me explain the difference quickly.

 In static templates, we cannot pass custom variables and customize the template based on our needs.
 In dynamic templates, we can pass dynamic variables and render HTML files with different values.